HariOmSwarupSA/Time-Server/README.md

 6) Send the data back
 7) Close the connection
 ##  Developed by
-Hari Om Swarup S A - PES University - Electronic City
+Hari Om Swarup S A